Notice of Privacy

 Kansas City, MO 64106

-This information is provided by Security Distributors in connection with the NEA Retirement Program for retirement plans sponsored by school districts and other employers of NEA members and individual retirement accounts established by NEA members.
-Security Distributors and certain of its affiliates (collectively, “Security Benefit”) make products available under the NEA Retirement Program, directly or through authorized broker/dealers, pursuant to an agreement with NEA’s wholly owned subsidiary, NEA Member Benefits Corporation (“MBC”), NEA and MBC are not affiliated with Security Benefit.
-Neither NEA nor MBC is a registered broker/dealer.
-All securities brokerage services are performed exclusively by your sales representative’s broker/dealer and not by NEA or MBC.
+This information is provided by Security Distributors, in connection with the NEA Retirement Program for retirement plans sponsored by school districts and other employers of NEA members and individual retirement accounts established by NEA members.
+Security Distributors and certain of its affiliates (collectively, “Security Benefit”) make products available under the NEA Retirement Program, directly or through authorized broker/dealers, pursuant to an agreement with NEA’s wholly owned subsidiary, NEA Member Benefits (“MB”).
+NEA and MB are not affiliated with Security Benefit.
+Neither NEA nor MB is a registered broker/dealer.
+All securities brokerage services are performed exclusively by your sales representative’s broker/dealer and not by NEA or MB.

-NEA, NEA Member Benefits and the NEA Member Benefits logo are registered service marks of NEA’s Member Benefits Corporation.
+NEA, NEA Member Benefits and the NEA Member Benefits logo are registered service marks of NEA Member Benefits.